serhat-alkin/krakenflex-backend-task/README.md

 The implementation has been developed following the principles of Test-Driven Development and the Single Responsibility Principle.

-1- Following API endpoints has been created
+1- Following API endpoints has been created.

 | Method   | Endpoint            | Description                           |
 | -----    | ------------------- | ------------------------------------- |